KiFoundation/ki-networks/Testnet/README.md

 **Current Version :** Kichain-t

 ## How to join
-**Note :** A fresh install of Ubuntu 18.04 is recommended for this install.
+**Note :** A fresh install of Ubuntu 18.04 is recommended for this deployment.

 To join the Kichain testnet, you need first to install both `golang` and `ki-tools`.
 You can do it by following the dedicated tutorial that can be found [here](https://github.com/KiFoundation/ki-tools/blob/master/README.md).